sherzod-hakimov/sherzod-hakimov.github.io/_teaching/2026-summer-teaching-2.md

 venue: "University of Potsdam"
 date: 2026-04-16
 location: "Potsdam, Germany"
+excerpt: "MSc project module on post-training LLMs from dialogue-game feedback using DPO, PPO, GRPO and SFT with the Playpen framework."
 ---

 This practical seminar (aka project module) is part of the MSc degree in Cognitive Systems.
 It covers post-training of Large Language Models using interactive data (dialogue game feedback).
 The implementation includes taking pretrained LLM and apply learning algorithms (DPO, PPO, GRPO, SFT) by using the [Playpen](https://github.com/lm-playpen/playpen) framework.